The Protein Share

 - Full Protein Share: Average of 10 lbs of pasture-raised chicken, beef, lamb and pork every two weeks

-- An example of what one week of the Full Protein Share would include: 1 whole chicken, 4 1/2 lb burgers, 1 lb of ground beef and 1 package of chicken wings
+- Example: 1 whole chicken, 4 1/2 lb burgers, 1 lb of ground beef and 1 package of chicken wings

 - Half Protein Share: Average of 5 lbs of pasture-raised chicken, beef, lamb and pork every two weeks

-- An example of what one week of the Half Protein Share would include: 1 lb of ground beef, 1 lb of ground pork and 1 package of chicken breasts
+- Example: 1 lb of ground beef, 1 lb of ground pork and 1 package of chicken breasts

 These shares are provided on a bi-weekly basis and are the perfect compliment to the CSA Harvest Share.